 Current and upcoming restrictions and changes to access (most recent updates first)

-- Temple Street will remain closed until the works on Victoria Street have been completed.
-Until it has reopened, access to the 100 Temple Street car park will be maintained via Canynge Street, and pedestrian and step-free access to the building will be maintained as usual.
-The parking bays on Victoria Street are suspended.
+- Temple Street is closed.
+Access to the 100 Temple Street car park is maintained via Canynge Street, and pedestrian and step-free access to the building is maintained as usual.

 - Pedestrian diversions around the Brunel Mile, with some crossing facilities relocated.
 These are signposted on site.